Privacy and Confidentiality Policy

 How do we store your personal information?

-At The Diabetic GP Clinic, your personal information may be stored in various forms.
+At The Family & The Diabetic GP Clinic, your personal information may be stored in various forms.
 These forms include as an electronic record, paper records, visual x-rays and video and/or audio recordings.
 All personal information is stored security.

 Our practice does try to avoid paper files and all information relating to a patient is scanned into their chart on our secure practice management system and then the paper file is securely disposed of by shredding.
 Visual records, such as x-rays, ct scans and eye images are all stored electronically in each patient’s chart.